SakshiiiRathod/HR-Analytics/README.md

     CONCLUSION:   Using Data Visualization, Observed why the company is facing a high attrition rate.
-So that the Action to Improve the system Effectively can be Taken Accordingly
+So that the Action to Improve the System Effectively can be Taken Accordingly